 When I was younger, we would all go over to my grandma’s the day after Thanksgiving – even if we had just been there for the holiday – to eat the leftovers.
-I’m fairly sure many members of my family still do this.
-In fact, I’d be doing it too if we still lived in the state.
-Day after Thanksgiving leftovers at grandma’s are really a time honored tradition in our family.
+Many of my family members still did this until we let go of her house in 2024 and lost her this year.
+But my entire life, the day after Thanksgiving leftovers at grandma’s house has really a time honored tradition in our family.
+Although, a few years ago I decided I didn’t want another turkey sandwich or just to heat up my leftovers.
+Instead I decided to make this

 The inspiration

-The Turkey Soup I’m sharing with you is honestly more of a guide for you to follow.
-The final taste will depend on your turkey seasonings and the mashed potatoes you use.
-But, this is one of the most flavorful soups I’ve ever created.
+The turkey soup with leftover turkey I’m sharing with you is honestly more of a guide for you to follow.
+The final taste will depend on your turkey seasonings and the mashed potatoes you use (or if you use them at all).
+But, this is one of the most flavorful soups I’ve ever created and I really think you will enjoy all the flavors as well.

-As a side note, since I did not wait until Thanksgiving to make this so it could be done early for the blog.
-But I also wanted to show how easily it could be made year-round if you were making just a simple turkey breast with some mashed potatoes.
+When I originally made my turkey soup with leftover turkey, I did not wait until Thanksgiving because I wanted it to be done early for the website.
+However, I also wanted to show how easily it could be made year-round if you were making just a simple turkey breast.

-- Feel free to add other vegetables as you like.
+Feel free to add other vegetables as you like.
 Carrots would be great as would celery or even peas.
-However, if you add pea make sure you add them about 2 minutes before the soup is done cooking.
+However, if you do want peas, add them about 2 minutes before the soup is done cooking.
+Broccoli, spinach and kale would also work well.

-- This makes a large pot of soup, to save any leftovers, add them to an air tight container in the refrigerator.
+The turkey soup with leftover turkey makes a very large pot of soup.
+To save any leftovers, add them to an air tight container in the refrigerator.
 You can reheat on the stove on low for 30 minutes or in the microwaved for 3 minutes.
-You might need to add more chicken broth when reheating.
+You might need to add more chicken stock when reheating.

 Visit on our Social Channels!